 Seeds can also be sowed directly as soon as the soil can be worked in the spring.

-Thin seedlings when they are about 5 inches tall.
+Thin seedlings when they are about five inches tall.

 You can also try adding a nitrogen rich amendment such as blood meal to the soil.

-It is also important to ensure an appropriate pH range, 6.5-6.8 is ideal.
+It is also important to ensure an appropriate pH range, 6.5 to 6.8 is ideal.
 Keeping the soil pH above 6.8 will help prevent clubroot, a common cabbage disease that thrives in acidic soil.

 Don’t Let Them Split